IST263/fall2019m004/docs/schedule/week10.md

 ---

 ## Homework due this week ###
-1. Come up with your final project group team
+1. Work on your individual project, commit update to GitHub
 5. Complete SAGE survey (you will receive an email when the window opens)
 6. Do the pre-class reading for next class